Statistical description and dimension reduction of continuous time categorical trajectories with multivariate functional principal components: Analysis of TDS data considering weighted MFPCA

-We also consider weights, defined in \eqref{weightstoone} and equal to $w_j = \left( \int_0^1 \widehat{p}_j(t) (1- \widehat{p}_j(t)) dt \right)^{-1}$, that give more importance to the states whose average variance is small, that is to say that are often or very rarely observed (see $w_{p(1-p)}$ in Table~\ref{tab:w} for the numerical values).
+Introducing such weights in the inner product in $\mathbb{H}$ gives more importance to the states whose average variance is small, that is to say that are often or very rarely observed (see $w_{p(1-p)}$ in Table~\ref{tab:w} for the numerical values).
 As noted in Remark~\ref{rem:2}, considering these weights lead to impose the covariance operators $\Gamma_{jj}$ to have the same trace.
-As seen in Figure~\ref{valpMFPCA} on the right, the decrease to zero of the sequence of eigenvalues $\lambda_r$ is slower compared to previous analysis with equal weights.
+As seen in Figure~\ref{valpMFPCAw} on the right, the decrease to zero of the sequence of eigenvalues $\lambda_r$ is slower compared to previous analysis with equal weights.
 We draw in Figure~\ref{fig:pcW} the first two principal components.

 The examination of the most important states (see Table~\ref{tab:var_impW}) in the first and second dimension does exhibit some little difference with the case of equal weights.
 First Basil appears to be influential in the first and in the second dimension, amplifying the probability of occurrence for negative value of the first component and positive value of the second component (see Figure~ \ref{fig:vp1W} and Figure~\ref{fig:vp2W}) even if the weight $w_j$ associated to this state is smaller in that unequal weights configuration compared to equal weights MFPCA.
 This makes it possible to identify, among the S06 tasting experiments, those in which the taste of basil was perceived.
 Another difference is the presence of Mint in the important variable, particularly on the second and third dimension whereas it was not present at all in the equal weights analysis.